Marathon runners at mile 19 of the Boston Marathon — daily habits and sustained effort made visible

 Nobody talks about your past.
 They talk about what you deliver now.

-Better to do less and keep doing it consistently than to burn bright and fade.
+Better to do less and keep doing it than to burn bright and fade.

 Be the one who shows up.